hthuman/software-engineer-tips/joining-a-new-team.md

 ## Questions To Ask

 Question asking is an incredibly valuable tool.

-See the section below for tips on how to ask questions effectively.
+See the section below for tips on *how* to ask questions effectively which can be a surprisingly hard skill to learn.

 ### People
  * Who is my manager, what do they need from me to have a good working relationship?